Nonprofit & memberships

 With events cancelled, 40% of fundraising income was at risk.
 The organization had to adapt and innovate to find an alternative way to raise money for those relying on its help and services.
 In the space of three months, Action for Children designed a brand-new mass-participation event and delivered a celebrity-led virtual sleepout.

 To maximize its impact and ensure all sign-ups attended the event, Action for Children needed to create an unforgettable journey to drive fundraising efforts.
-To do this, it took advantage of Dotdigital’s pages and forms, marketing automation, and omnichannel functionality.
+To do this, it took advantage of Dotdigital’s pages and forms, marketing automation, and cross-channel functionality.

 Using Dotdigital’s landing pages and forms tool, Action for Children created four forms to be embedded on its website.
 Three forms targeted specific audience groups capturing key information to be used in the registrant’s on-going email journey.
 The fourth form was created for individuals who were no longer able to attend the event, so they could drop-out and be removed from its automation programs.